shixinhuang99/czkawka-tauri/README.md

 ### Note

 - On macOS, Some directories controlled by system permissions are excluded by default.
-If necessary, you can click the Add button to open Finder and select the directories to remove the corresponding exclusions.
+If necessary, please click the Add button to open Finder, select the desired directory, and remove it from the excluded directories.
 This should allow the system to remember the accessible directories.